Fundacio-i2CAT/LRSIM/README.md

 - **Shortest Path Link-State Routing**: Traditional Dijkstra-based routing over satellite networks
 - **Topological Routing**: Novel routing algorithm based on the [6G-RUPA](https://6grupa.com) architecture for improved scalability and reduced control overhead

-## Why LRSIM?
+## Why LEOPath?

-LRSIM is essentially a fork of an existing simulator called [Hypatia](https://github.com/snkas/hypatia).
+LEOPath is essentially a fork of an existing simulator called [Hypatia](https://github.com/snkas/hypatia).
 While Hypatia provides valuable foundations for satellite network simulation, it has limitations when executing it or extending it, such as tightly coupled routing logic that makes it difficult to implement and compare new protocols or inflexible data output formats that complicate analysis.

-LRSIM uses Hypatia core logic but makes it extremely easy to use, maintain and extend.
+LEOPath uses Hypatia core logic but makes it extremely easy to use, maintain and extend.

-### What LRSIM Does
+### What LEOPath Does

 - **Satellite Movement Simulation**: Modeling of satellite orbital mechanics using SGP4 propagation model.
 - **Dynamic Link Management**: Automatic management of Inter-Satellite Links (ISLs) and Ground-to-Satellite Links (GSLs) based on visibility and distance constraints